-Eligibility (e.g. related to employment or family circumstances)
+Eligibility (e.g., related to employment or family circumstances)

-- All employed women are entitled to 16 weeks of Maternity leave with 16 weeks' payment (100 per cent of average income), except for short-term employed women and self-employed workers who are eligible for Maternity leave only if they have a voluntary affiliation with the statutory social health insurance (SHI).
+- All employed women are entitled to 16 weeks of paid Maternity leave, except for short-term employed women and self-employed workers who are eligible for Maternity leave only if they have a voluntary affiliation with the statutory social health insurance (SHI).
 Unemployed women are only eligible for maternity payment if they have completed three months' continuous employment or have been affiliated to the statutory SHI for 12 months within the last three years. - Expectant mothers receiving the childcare benefit are entitled to 100 per cent of the childcare benefit if their Maternity leave starts before the childcare benefit ends.
 If the income-related childcare benefit has already ended and expectant mothers have not started to work again or are still on Parental leave (see 1c for details), they are not entitled to maternity payment.

-Variation in leave due to child or family reasons (e.g. multiple or premature births; poor health or disability of child or mother; lone parent) or delegation of leave to person other than the mother b.
-Paternity leave (responsibility of Federal Ministry of Social Affairs, Health, Care and Consumer Protection)
+Variation in leave due to child or family reasons (e.g.,. multiple or premature births; poor health or disability of child or mother; lone parent) or delegation of leave to person other than the mother b.
+Paternity leave (Papamonat / Väterfrühkarenz) (responsibility of Federal Ministry of Social Affairs, Health, Care and Consumer Protection)

-• In case of danger to the health of the mother or unborn child, women are eligible to take leave earlier than eight weeks before delivery; in the case of premature births, multiple births, or births by Caesarean section, women remain eligible for 12 weeks after birth (in exceptional cases, 16 weeks).
+- In case of danger to the health of the mother or unborn child, women are eligible to take leave earlier than eight weeks before delivery. - In the case of premature births, multiple births, or births by Caesarean section, women are eligible for 12 weeks leave after birth (in exceptional cases, 16 weeks).